victorsolutionsgmbh/turbo-flow/README.md

 ## Overview

-Power Automate has no built-in way to quickly search across all your flows from all environments at once.
-Turbo Flow solves this: the extension fetches all flows from all available environments once and caches them locally in the browser — enabling instant, precise search without any loading delays and without sending data to external servers.
+Turbo Flow fetches all flows from all available environments once and caches them locally in the browser — enabling instant, precise search without any loading delays and without sending data to external servers.

 The extension is fully available in **German** and **English**.